Wakefield and Tetley Trust

 • Be a registered charity or community group with a constitution or set of rules

-• Have an organizational bank or building society account where two or more named people must authorize payments
+• Have an organisational bank or building society account where two or more named people must authorise payments

-• Provide annual accounts for the previous financial year (no newly established organizations)
+• Provide annual accounts for the previous financial year (no newly established organisations)

 • Have income under £500,000 in the most recent financial year